Lindsey Davis: Writing

 Davis's interest in history and archaeology led to her writing a historical novel about Vespasian and his lover Antonia Caenis (The Course of Honour), for which she could not find a publisher.
 She tried again, and her first novel featuring the Roman "detective", Marcus Didius Falco, The Silver Pigs (1989), set in the same time period, was the start of her runaway success as a writer of historical whodunnits.
 A further 19 Falco novels have followed, as well as The Course of Honour, which was published in 1997.
 She published Falco: The Official Companion in June 2010.

 Rebels and Traitors, set in the period of the English Civil War, was published in September 2009.

 Master and God, published in March 2012, is set in ancient Rome and concerns the emperor Domitian.

 In 2012, Davis and her publishers, Hodder & Stoughton in the UK and St. Martin's Press in the US, announced that she was writing a new series of books centred on Flavia Albia, Falco's British-born adopted daughter and "an established female investigator".
 The first title, The Ides of April was published on 11 April 2013 in the UK, and its sequel, Enemies at Home, was published in 2014, followed by annual additions.
 In an interview in 2019 Davis discussed her plan to write an Albia novel set on each of the seven hills of Rome, starting with the Aventine Hill in the book The Ides of April and culminating with the Capitoline Hill in the book A Capitol Death.
 By 2022 she had published three more Albia books, set in particular locations just outside the wall of Rome.
 After two further books in and around Rome, her 13th Flavia Alba book was set near Pompeii, ten years after the eruption of Mount Vesuvius in 79 AD.

 Davis has won many literary awards, including, in 2011, the Cartier Diamond Dagger of the Crime Writers' Association given to authors who have made an outstanding lifetime contribution to the genre.
 She was honorary president of the Classical Association from 1997 to 1998, and is a life member of the Council of the Society of Authors.

+Adaptations

+Davis's first Falco novel, The Silver Pigs, was loosely adapted in 1993 as Age of Treason.
+Starring Bryan Brown, Amanda Pays and Anthony Valentine, the screenplay by Lee David Zlotoff bore little resemblance to the original novel, and Davis had her name removed from the credits.

+The BBC adapted the first five Falco novels (The Silver Pigs, Shadows in Bronze, Venus in Copper, The Iron Hand of Mars and Poseidon's Gold) as full cast radio dramas starring Anton Lesser as Falco, with Fritha Goodey and Anna Madeley as Helena.